strangerstudios/pmpro-register-helper/readme.txt

 1. Using Register Helper fields in conjunction with the [Member Directory and Profile Pages Add On](https://www.paidmembershipspro.com/add-ons/pmpro-member-directory/).

 == Changelog ==
+= 1.8 - 2022-07-22 =
+* FEATURE: Can set fields to be saved into a user taxonomy.
+* ENHANCEMENT/BUG FIX: Sanitizing the upload file name.
+(Thanks, @benholdmen)
+* ENHANCEMENT/BUG FIX: Removed unused select2 images.
+* BUG FIX: Fixed fatal error when activating RH with PMPro 2.9+ active.
+* BUG FIX: Fix mixed content errors in wp-admin when using HTTPS.
+(Thanks, @ZebulanStanphill)
+* BUG FIX: Fixed issue with file uploads on multisite.

 = 1.7 - 2020-10-14 =
 * ENHANCEMENT: Files can now be deleted by setting the "allow_delete" field attribute.